Ghini/ghini.desktop/doc/editing.rst

 For historical reasons called a `species`, but by this we mean a `taxon` at rank `species` or lower.
 It represents a unique name in the database.
-The species editor will allow you to construct the name as well as associate metadata with the taxon such as its distribution, synonyms and other information.
+The species editor allows you to construct the name as well as associate metadata with the taxon such as its distribution, synonyms and other information.

-The *Infraspecific parts* in the species editor will allow you to specify the `taxon` further than at `species` rank.
+The *Infraspecific parts* in the species editor allows you to specify the `taxon` further than at `species` rank.

 To cancel your changes without saving then click on the *Cancel* button.